• Skip to primary navigation

 Home » Cookies

-Published: Nov 25, 2020 · Modified: Sep 27, 2021 by Taleen Benson · This post may contain affiliate links · Leave a Comment
+Published: Oct 26, 2022 by Taleen Benson · This post may contain affiliate links · Any nutrition info provided is estimated and will vary based on the brands used or with any substitutions · Leave a Comment

 Jump to Recipe

 I'm not going to go on and on about how much I love all things maple.
 If you've seen my maple glazed donuts, maple fudge, or maple snickerdoodles, then you know all about that.
-I will say, though, that I'm not entirely sure why it took me this long to make gluten free maple cookies.

 We're true blue cookie lovers in this house, so experimenting with new cookie flavors and variations is one of my favorite things to do!
-Truly!
-When it came to these chewy maple cookies, I knew that I wanted to keep things simple to really allow for the maple syrup to shine.
+When it came to these chewy maple sugar cookies, I knew that I wanted to keep things simple to really allow for the maple syrup to shine.

 Of course, we're complementing the delicious maple with dark brown sugar.
 Trust me, you're going to love these rich flavors together.
-They were made for each other!
+They were made for each other.

-So I upped the syrup... which was a great idea, if I do say so myself.
-We'll need to chill the dough since we're adding a good amount of liquid, but it's really a small price to pay 😉
+I made these maple sugar cookies a few times and decided that half a cup of maple syrup is needed to really get that deep flavor.
+We'll need to chill the dough since we're adding a good amount of liquid, but it's really a small price to pay.

 • Fans of chewy cookies will go crazy for the texture on these.
 They're soft, and chewy, and wonderful.